shelly-hub/data-scraping-challenge/README.md

         - pip install html5lib
         - pip install lxml

-### Scrape Title and Preview Text from Mars News Article
+### Part 1 - Scrape Title and Preview Text from Mars News Article
     1. Import dependencies such as Browser and BeautifulSoup
     2. create the URL link to visit chrome website
     3. Once on the webpage, right-click to go to inspect to direct to HTML element page.